MicrosoftDocs/kaizala-docs/Articles/FAQ.md

   Custom Action Development and related documentation is still under Preview and is covered under NDA.
 To get access to Custom Action development guides, please write to us @ KaizalaDev@microsoft.com, along with your GitHub alias and we will provide you access accordingly.
 <br/><br/>

-    2. How can I use my own WCF services with Kaizala to bind data (in drop down etc) or send data to my database?
+    2. How can I get the latest Kaizala Action SDK?

-  If you are creating Actions through API then you can use your own data, and through Webhook you can even send responses back to your database.
+  Once you have access to the Custom Action Development guide, you can find the latest Action SDK [here](https://github.com/Microsoft/kaizala-docs-preview/blob/master/kaizala/platform/v1/docs/actions/KASClient.zip)
 <br/><br/>

     3. How can I test/debug a Custom Action without having to upload a package every time?